 The film is inarguably one of the most iconic musicals of all time.
 The movie is a beautiful tale of the Austrian von Trapp’s family who famously escaped from Nazi-occupied Austria during World War II by walking through the mountains and ended up performing in the US.
 The Sound of Music tells the story of Maria von Trapp, who leaves a convent in Austria to become a governess to the seven children of George von Trapp, a naval officer and a widower.

 This musical classic is a wonderful combination of a poignant story and top-class music set amidst the breathtaking scenery of Salzburg.
-The songs Do-Re-Mi, Sixteen Going on Seventeen, Edelweiss, Something Good, and Maria, have taught generations to sing.
+The songs Do-Re-Mi, Sixteen Going on Seventeen, Edelweiss, Something Good, and Maria, have successfully taught generations to sing along with these captivating tunes.

 11. Alvin and The Chipmunks (2007)